SumiSastri/react-basics-to-hooks/breaking-bad/README.md

 - index.css
 - serviceWorker.js - and commented out text at the bottom
 - In App.js remove everything in the header section and keep wrapping div
-- In public folder go to the favicon: create your own icons here [https://icoconvert.com/]
+- In public folder

+  - go to the favicon: create your own icons here [https://icoconvert.com/]\
+  - go to index.html and write your app title

+  Folder structure

+  - common
+  - app-pages
+  - api-calls